oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## Oracle DB Operator Multitenant Database Controller Deployment

-To deploy OraOperator, use this [Oracle Database Operator for Kubernetes](https://github.com/oracle/oracle-database-operator/blob/main/README.md) step-by-step procedure.
+To deploy `OraOperator`, use this [Oracle Database Operator for Kubernetes](https://github.com/oracle/oracle-database-operator/blob/main/README.md) step-by-step procedure.

-Once the **Oracle Database Operator** is deployed, you can see the DB Operator Pods running in the Kubernetes Cluster.
-The multitenant controllers are deployed as part of the `OraOperator` deploymentd.
+After the **Oracle Database Operator** is deployed, you can see the Oracle Database (DB) Operator Pods running in the Kubernetes Cluster.
+The multitenant controllers are deployed as part of the `OraOperator` deployment.
 You can see the CRDs (Custom Resource Definition) for the CDB and PDBs in the list of CRDs.
 The following output is an example of such a deployment:

 ```bash
 [root@test-server oracle-database-operator]# kubectl get ns